-It’s worrisome because the attachment we had as kids continues all our lives in our adult relationships, says related research on over 10,500 adults during 1982-2009.
+This is because the attachment we had as kids continues all our lives, according to related research on over 10,500 adults during 1982-2009.
 Plus, we pass on our “insecurity” to our children.
-[FN3]

 These are the “quiet blockbuster” results of two extended, linked studies.
 First, using the “Strange Situation” procedure, Dr. Mary Ainsworth and her successor Dr. Mary Main studied infant attachment during 1969-99.
 (Dr. Main & Dr. Daniel J. Siegel, above.)

-Second, Dr. Main discovered enough upset babies to become concerned about the parents, so she created the Adult Attachment Interview (AAI) in 1982 to study adults.
-Results showed that almost half the adults were not securely attached either, corresponding to their infants to an amazing degree.
+Second, Dr. Main used the Adult Attachment Interview (AAI) to study adults during 1982-1999.
+Results showed that almost half the adults were not securely attached, either, and this corresponded to their own infants’ attachment.

 This 45% “insecure” figure starts to explain why we’ve got a 50% divorce rate.
 If (like me) you’ve tried dating after divorce, it won’t surprise you that science shows almost half the adults out there can’t manage a secure, committed, relationship.
 Ouch, you’ve experienced it.

 Here’s more “about 50%” data.
 The 1998 Adverse Childhood Experiences (ACE) Study showed that 64-67% of 17,421 middle class subjects had one or more types of childhood trauma, and 38-42% had two or more types.
-In less privileged populations, these numbers are far higher.
-A national average of all economic groups would likely show 50% or more suffer ACE trauma.
+In less privileged populations these numbers are far higher.
+A national average of all economic groups would likely show 50% or more suffer two or more types of ACE trauma.

-The ACE Study lists physical and sexual abuse and 8 other types, including traumas that happen to newborns like physical and emotional neglect.
+The ACE Study lists 10 such abuses, including traumas that happen to newborns (physical and emotional neglect).
 Such trauma puts children into “fight-flight,” a chronic state proven to shut down the organism’s capacity for feelings of attachment and love.
-[FN4]

-Half of us have some degree of attachment trauma, and don’t even know it.
+Half of us have some degree of attachment trauma and don’t even know it.
 Let’s get informed; then we can heal.
 If we didn’t get securely attached as kids, we can develop “earned secure attachment.”
 “It’s possible to change attachment patterns,” as Dr. Main’s colleagues say.
-[FN5]

 Strange Situation Experiment

 But 30% of babies did not act secure — they avoided mom.
 They showed no preference between mom and the stranger.
-“While a majority of infants behaved as expected and were termed secure, to Ainsworth’s amazement six showed little or no distress at being left alone in the unfamiliar environment, then avoided and ignored the mother on her return,” Main reports.
-[FN7]
+“While a majority of infants behaved as expected and were termed secure, to Ainsworth’s amazement six showed little or no distress at being left alone in the unfamiliar environment, then avoided and ignored the mother on her return,” Main reports (emphasis added).

 Still later Ainsworth saw that of the insecure babies, some had yet a third reaction: actually, they were “ambivalent” about mom.
 They were very distressed when mom left, but on her return, they alternated between avoiding and frantic clinging–plus, they never calmed down.
 Research showed that ambivalent attachment results from moms who are sometimes available, sometimes not, so babies learn they can’t depend on people.

 So “surprisingly, Ainsworth found that infant responses to separation and reunion fell into three distinct, coherently organized patterns of attachment,” and added a third category: (C) Insecure Ambivalent, Main reports.
-[FN8-9]
+[8, 9]

 In 1973 Mary Main became Ainsworth’s grad student at Johns Hopkins in Baltimore, working on the Strange Situation experiments from their start.
 After her doctorate Main moved to Berkeley, to see if Ainsworth’s Kampala and Baltimore findings would replicate.
-[FN8] In 1977 Main did a Strange Situation study of 189 Bay Area infant-parent pairs which did replicate Ainsworth’s results.
-[FN8, FN10]
+In 1977 Main did a Strange Situation study of 189 Bay Area infant-parent pairs which did replicate Ainsworth’s results.
+[8, 10]

 But by 1979 Dr. Main was making her own discoveries—out of concern about the parents.